Tracy Chapman is an American singer, songwriter, and a very famous personality in her own right in the folk rock scene.

 The album's second single, "Talkin' Bout a Revolution", was also widely acclaimed and placed competitively on the Billboard music charts.

-Chapman received several awards after the album's release, including three Grammy Awards in 1989 for Best New Artist, Best Female Pop Vocalist and Best Contemporary Folk Album.
+Chapman received several awards following the album's release, including three Grammy Awards in 1989—for Best New Artist, Best Female Pop Vocal Performance, and Best Contemporary Folk Album.

 Despite the fact that the album won three Grammy awards and would be a real achievement for the first project of any musician,